yetibot/yetibot-helm/README.md

 to learn more.

-As an example, this chart includes a [`config.yaml`](templates/config.yaml) with sample config that's mounted into the pod with a `CONFIG_PATH` env var set to the mounted location.
+As an example, this chart includes a [`config.yaml`](templates/config.yaml) with sample config populated from `values.yaml` (which you can override) that's mounted into the pod with a `CONFIG_PATH` env var set to the mounted location.